juergenweb/FrontendForms/README.md

 ### Upload a file for sending it with an email
 In this case you have to add the sendAttachements() method to the WireMail object.
 Otherwise, the files will not be sent with the email.
 You will find more information about the sendAttachements() method [here](#sendattachment-for-file-input-fields).
-This method takes the file from the location where it was stored after the upload and add it to the mail.
+This method takes the file from the location where it was stored after the upload and adds it to the mail.

 ```php
 $mail->sendAttachements($form);